realmatterio/PQC-2035/Securing ICCHSMatter - A PQC-Secured HSM Server for Wallet API Functions.md

 ## **Conclusion**

 The security architecture of ICCHSMatter ensures robust protection for wallet API functions.
-By combining **dynamic SSL certificate loading**, **session-based PIN encryption**, **login and authentication**, and **additional security measures**, ICCHSMatter provides a secure and scalable solution for HSM-based operations.
+By combining **dynamic PQC-SSL certificate loading** and **PQC-session-based PIN encryption**, ICCHSMatter provides a secure and scalable solution for HSM-based operations.
 This approach leverages cutting-edge PQC algorithms to future-proof the system against quantum threats.

-Let me know if you need further clarification or implementation details!